grand-stack/grandstack.io/docs/guide-schema.md

 #### `@cypher` Schema Directive

 neo4j-graphql implementations introduce a `@cypher` GraphQL schema directive that can be used to bind a GraphQL field to the results of a Cypher query.
+For example, let's add a field `similarMovies` to our `Movie` which is bound to a Cypher query to find other movies with an overlap of actors:

 ```GraphQL
 type Actor {